 Slow Cooker Indian Butter Chicken

-- 2 pounds boneless, skinless chicken pieces (thighs and/or breasts), cut into 2-inch (5-cm) chunks
+- 2 pounds boneless skinless chicken thighs, cut into 2-inch (5-cm) chunks

-- One (1-inch) piece fresh ginger root, peeled and finely chopped
+- One (1 1/2-inch) piece fresh ginger root peeled and finely chopped

 - 2 teaspoons curry powder